 What is an overpayment?

-An “overpayment” happens when DHHS uses the wrong information to figure out your Food Supplement amount.
-This can be because you made a mistake or because they made a mistake.
+An “overpayment” happens when DHHS uses the wrong information to figure out your Food Supplement amount and gives you too much in benefits.
+This can happen because you made a mistake or because they made a mistake.

 - “Agency Error”

 - “Inadvertent Household Error”

 If DHHS made a mistake, why do I have to pay them back?